kevinveld2001/speakerObject/README.md

 # speakerObject
-SpeakerObject is a phisical device connected with toto.io.
+SpeakerObject is a physical device connected with toto.io.
 It will allow you to play audio files and convert text to speech.
-This can be controlled from the gamplay in toto.
+This can be controlled from the gameplay in toto.

 # Install
-You should have a raspbarypi and flash it with raspberry pi os.
-In the settings you should turn on ssh and set the host name to somting you can remember.
-If you want it to automaticly connect to the wifi you can also configure that with the raspberry pi imager.
+You should have a Raspberry Pi and flash it with Raspberry Pi OS.
+In the settings, you should turn on ssh and set the hostname to something you can remember.
+If you want it to automatically connect to the wifi you can also configure that with the Raspberry Pi imager.

 Make sure you are connected to the same network.
-If you dont have filezilla already installed make sure to install that first.
+If you don't have FileZilla already installed make sure to install that first.
-Than connect to the pi with filezilla using the credentials you filled into the raspberry pi imager.
+Then connect to the Pi with FileZilla using the credentials you filled into the Raspberry Pi imager.

-Make a object using `create.toto.io`
+Make an object using `create.toto.io`
-In the files of this protject copy the .env.example to .env and fill out the cridentials for the toto object.
+In the files of this project copy the .env.example to .env and fill out the cridentials for the toto object.

-When you are connected. make a folder on the pi called `speaker`.
-Then drop all the files from this protject in there.
+When you are connected.
+Make a folder on the Pi called `speaker`.
+Then drop all the files from this project in there.

 Open a terminal on your computer.
 Type this:
 `ssh {username}@{ip OR {hostname}.local}`